This post is sponsored by The Little Potato Company.

 - Preheat oven to 400°F (200°C).

-- In the same pan, heat 2 tbsp of vegan butter over medium heat.
+- In the same pan, heat 2 tablespoon of vegan butter over medium heat.
 Once it begins to sizzle, add the carrot, celery, onion, and garlic.
 Cook for 2 minutes.

 - Stir in the flour and cook, stirring constantly, for 1 minute.